kyma-project/eventing-manager/docs/user/README.md

 - **Event Types**
   - `CloudEvents`: Events that conform to the [CloudEvents specification](https://cloudevents.io/) - a common specification for describing event data.
 The specification is currently under [CNCF](https://www.cncf.io/).
+    <= explain this in **Event Naming and Formats**
   - `Legacy events` (deprecated): Events or messages published to Kyma that do not conform to the CloudEvents specification.
 All legacy events published to Kyma are converted to CloudEvents.
+    <= explain this in **Event Naming and Formats**
 - **Streams and Consumers**
   - `Streams`: A stream stores messages for the published events.
 Kyma uses only one stream, with _**file**_ storage, for all the events.
 You can configure the retention and delivery policies for the stream, depending on the use case.
+    <= These terms describe the inner workings of the NATS backend.
+We should update the NATS Backend description in the Architecture topic to explain that a Kyma Subscription maps to a NATS Consumer, and that all events are stored in a single NATS Stream.
+This connects the user's declarative Subscription to the underlying system behavior.
   - `Consumers`: A consumer reads or consumes the messages from the stream.
 Kyma Subscription creates one consumer for each specified filter.
 Kyma uses push-based consumers.
+      <= These terms describe the inner workings of the NATS backend.
+We should update the NATS Backend description in the Architecture topic to explain that a Kyma Subscription maps to a NATS Consumer, and that all events are stored in a single NATS Stream.
+This connects the user's declarative Subscription to the underlying system behavior.
 - **Delivery Guarantees**
   - `at least once` delivery: With NATS JetStream, Kyma ensures that for each event published, all the subscribers subscribed to that event receive the event at least once.
+    <= Mentioned in Features
   - `max bytes and discard policy`: NATS JetStream uses these configurations to ensure that no messages are lost when the storage is almost full.
-By default, Kyma ensures that no new messages are accepted when the storage reaches 90% capacity.   -->
+By default, Kyma ensures that no new messages are accepted when the storage reaches 90% capacity.
+    <= should be mentioned in [Resource Consumption](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-modules-sizing?locale=en-US&version=Cloud).
+     -->